ameyanatu/RideCellAssignment/README.md

 2. cd RideCellAssignment/venv
 3. pipenv install
 4. Go to cd venv then pipenv install
-5. Please download Chromedriver and Geckodriver binaries as per OS and place it in bin folder of the venv.
+5. Then please download Chromedriver and Geckodriver binaries as per OS and place it in bin folder of the venv.
+Currently this framework supports two browser chrome and firefox which you can mention in the argument option in step 7.
 6. Go to cd venv/Framework
 7. Then run pytest -v --html=results/report.html tests/test_Django.py --browser chrome